joshblack/cssniffer/tests.md

 8. [ ] Use double quotation marks
     - Look for ''s
 9. [ ] Use only lowercase, including colors
-10. [ ] Don't have unit specification after zero
+10. [x] Don't have unit specification after zero
-    - check for 0\s or 0\S
-11. [ ] Use a leading zero in decimal numbers `0.5` vs `.5`
+11. [x] Use a leading zero in decimal numbers `0.5` vs `.5`
-    - check for .[0-9]

 TODO:
-Suppress console messages when in TEST mode
-Maybe throttle what is displayed in case you are running this on a huge project (maybe report only first occurence?)
+- Maybe throttle what is displayed in case you are running this on a huge project (maybe report only first occurence?)
+- Should feed errors to a logger and say whether each test passed or failed then log at the end, only if not in test mode